Canada at the 2026 Winter Olympics: Figure skating

-In the 2025 World Figure Skating Championships in Boston, the United States, Canada secured one quota in each of the men's and women's singles, two quota in each of the pair skating, and three quota in each of the ice dance.
+Through the 2025 World Figure Skating Championships in Boston, the United States, Canada secured one quota in each of the men's and women's singles, two quota the pairs and three quotas in the ice dance, for a total 12 athletes.
+Furthermore, Canada qualified for the team event.
+The Canadian team was selected on January 11, 2026 at the conclusion of the Canadian Championships held in Gatineau, Quebec.